simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Aug 26 2024 1141 UTC.

-Radio Blackout Forecast for Aug 26-Aug 28 2024
+Radio Blackout Forecast for Aug 27-Aug 29 2024

-              Aug 26        Aug 27        Aug 28
+              Aug 27        Aug 28        Aug 29
-R1-R2           70%           70%           70%
+R1-R2           70%           70%           60%
-R3 or greater   20%           20%           20%
+R3 or greater   20%           20%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 26 Aug, along with a slight chance for R3 (Strong) events, primarily due to the potential from Regions 3790, 3796 and 3800.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 29 Aug with a slight chance for R3 (Strong) events.

 ```